-- 1. REQUIRED APPROVAL.
+- 1. REOUIRED APPROVAL.
 This Contract shall not become effective until and unless approved by appropriate official action of the governing body of each party. - 2.
 DEFINITIONS.
 "State" means the State of Nevada and any state agency identified herein, its officers, employees and immune contractors as defined in NRS 41.0307. - 3.
 CONTRACT TERM.
-This Contract shall be effective 07/01/2017 o 06/30/2019, unless sooner terminated by either party as set forth in this Contract. - 4.
+This Contract shall be effective upon approval to 06/30/2021, unless sooner terminated by either party as set forth in this Contract. - 4.
 TERMINATION.
 This Contract may be terminated by either party prior to the date set forth in paragraph (3), provided that a termination shall not be effective until 30 days after a party has served written notice upon the other party.
 This Contract may be terminated by mutual consent of both parties or unilaterally by either party without cause.
-The parties expressly agree that this Contract shall be terminated immediately if for any reason State and/or federal funding ability to satisfy this Contract is withdrawn, limited, or impaired.

-- 5. NOTICE.
-All notices or other communications required or permitted to be given under this Contract shall be in writing and shall be deemed to have been duly given if delivered personally in hand, by telephonic facsimile with simultaneous regular mail, or mailed certified mail, return receipt requested, postage prepaid on the date posted, and addressed to the other party at the address set forth above. - 6.
-INCORPORATED DOCUMENTS.
-The parties agree that the services to be performed shall be specifically described; this Contract incorporates the following attachments in descending order of constructive precedence:
+The parties expressly agree that this Contract shall be terminated immediately if for any reason federal and/or State Legislature funding ability to satisfy this Contract is withdrawn, limited, or impaired. - 5.
+NOTICE.
+All notices or other communications required or permitted to be given under this Contract shall be in writing and shall be deemed to have been duly given if delivered personally in hand, by telephonic facsimile with simultaneous regular mail, or mailed certified mail, return receipt requested, postage prepaid on the date posted, and addressed to the other party at the address set forth above.